God wants a relationship with each of us.

 Perhaps you are thinking about becoming a Christian.
 If so, the Bible explains that it does not matter what bad things you have done in the past, because he has already ‘cleaned the slate‘.
 We really can accept, through ‘faith’, that he did that over two thousand years ago when Jesus (God incarnate) died on the cross.
 Hence one of Jesus’ titles is, “Lamb of God”.
 He sacrificed his life to redeem/ pay for our wrongdoings, so that all we have to do now is concentrate on our relationship with him – in the way that he offers us in the Bible.

 Now, I am not expecting every beginner Christian to easily accept that offer above.
-But if I was capable all those decades ago, as the analytical dude that I was, then I believe anyone else can.
-I repeat that throughout this website.
-Christian beliefs just shape up, for most of us, as we grow in our faith; when we come to ‘get a grip’ on the big picture.
-And of course as we do that, we increasingly recognise that God does actually exist.
-Yes, really!
+But if I was capable all those decades ago, as the analytical dude that I was, then I guess anyone else can ‘give it a try’.

 3. HOW DO WE ENTER THAT RELATIONSHIP?

 As such, the Lord is always ready and waiting for us.
-But, how do we begin that relationship?
+But, how do we begin?

-Look, God rarely forces himself on anyone.
+Look, although God may give us little hints about his presence, he rarely forces himself on anyone.
 So … in effect we just need to ‘engage with God’: open ourselves to him.
-Yes, we must make that decision.
-And then engage with him!
+Yes, we must normally make that decision!